I Have Gum Disease: What Now?

 Assuming your condition has not yet progressed beyond gingivitis, there are things you can do at home with regards to oral hygiene.
 For starters, be sure you are brushing your teeth at least twice a day and floss daily.

 When doing either, remember to practice good technique and aim to reach the nooks and crannies in between teeth.
-Our dentist and hygienists can help show you the most effective ways to brush and floss if you’re unsure.
+We can help show you the most effective ways to brush and floss if you’re unsure.
 Aside from brushing and flossing, we also recommend you use an antibacterial mouthwash to rinse your mouth at least once a day.